Aston Martin DB Mark III: Coupé, convertible

 Along with the hatchback, two two-seater coupé variants of the Mark III were also produced.
 A "drophead coupé" convertible, while not common, still considerably outnumbers the "fixed head coupé" – 84 of the former were produced, while just five of the latter were built.
 All five Fixed Head Coupés were built close to the end of Mark III production and feature the mid-spec DBD engine.
 Both of these body styles feature conventional hinged boot lids rather than the innovative hatchback.

 James Bond

 James Bond drives an Aston Martin DB Mark III in the novel version of Goldfinger, though it is referred to as a "DB III" in the book – the chapter in which he drives to his famous golf-course encounter with the villain is entitled 'Thoughts in a DB III'.
 It is the only Bond car in the Ian Fleming novels to have gadgets installed.
-For the film adaptation five years later, the car was updated to the Aston Martin DB5 model and the array of gadgetry was much expanded.
-That model was to become one of the most iconic of classic cars as a result.
+For the film adaptation five years later, the car was updated to the Aston Martin DB5 model and the array of gadgetry was much expanded; that model would become one of the most iconic classic cars as a result.